-Scenario 1.
-Correlation parameters ρ{ij} and γ{bc} are multiplied by 1.25 with a 100% limit.

-Scenario 2.
-Correlation parameters ρ{ij} and γ{bc} maintain the original values.

-Scenario 3.
-Correlation parameters ρ{ij} and γ{bc} are multiplied by 0.75.

-30. The capital requirement for yield difference risk is determined by the highest amount obtained from the three scenarios.
+- Scenario 1.
+Correlation parameters ho{ij} and γ{bc} are multiplied by 1.25 with a 100% limit. - Scenario 2.
+Correlation parameters ρ{ij} and γ{bc} maintain the original values. - Scenario 3.
+Correlation parameters ρ{ij} and γ{bc} are multiplied by 0.75. - 30.
+The capital requirement for yield difference risk is determined by the highest amount obtained from the three scenarios.

-Securitizations of the correlation trading portfolio b)
+b) Securitizations in the trading portfolio with correlations

 - 31. Sensitivities for each instrument should be calculated (at the risk-free interest rate and yield differential) according to the underlying interest rate determining its value or, if need be, considering the instrument's valuation model. - 32.
-The vertices are 0.25, 0.5, 1, 2, 3, 4, 5, 10, 15, 20, and 30 years. - An instrument belongs to the "Securitizations of the correlation trading portfolio" 33. if it satisfies the following criteria: - (a) The instrument is not a re-securitization position; - (b) The instrument is traded on a market in which there are independent purchase and sale offers such that the daily price can be determined; - The instrument is not connected with an underlying retail, residential (c) mortgage or commercial mortgage exposure. - 34.
-The risk buckets for the Securitizations of the correlation trading portfolio are the same as those defined in Table 2. - The risk weights are defined in Table 5.
-35.
+The vertices are 0.25, 0.5, 1, 2, 3, 4, 5, 10, 15, 20, and 30 years. - 33.
+An instrument belongs to the "Securitizations in the trading portfolio with correlations" if it satisfies the following criteria: - (a) The instrument is not a re-securitization position; - (b) The instrument is traded on a market in which there are independent purchase and sale offers such that the daily price can be determined; - (c) The instrument is not connected with an underlying retail, residential mortgage or commercial mortgage exposure. - 34.
+The risk buckets for the Securitizations in the trading portfolio with correlations are the same as those defined in Table 2. - 35.
+The risk weights are defined in Table 5.

 Table 5.
-Risk weight of the Securitizations of the Correlation Trading Portfolio
+Risk weight of the Securitizations in the Trading Portfolio with Correlation